Chart Color Schemes

 Residential development activity is lower than average in Weston according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Weston has averaged around 3 new dwelling approvals per year.
-Between FY21 and FY25, an estimated 19 homes were approved, with a further 4 approved in FY26 to date.
-This results in approximately 0.7 new dwellings per year per 1000 people, significantly below the regional average of 3.2.
+Based on AreaSearch analysis of ABS building approval numbers, Weston has averaged approximately three new dwelling approvals per year.
+Over the past five financial years, from FY21 to FY25, an estimated 19 homes were approved, with a further six approved so far in FY26.
+This results in around 6.7 new residents arriving per dwelling constructed annually over these five years.

-Recent building activity consists entirely of detached houses, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-Interestingly, developers are building more traditional houses than the current mix suggests at Census, indicating continued strong demand for family homes.
-With around 1590 people per dwelling approval, Weston reflects a highly mature market.
-Looking ahead, Weston is expected to grow by 1,053 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+Furthermore, recent building activity consists entirely of detached houses, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+Interestingly, developers are building more traditional houses than the current mix suggests (74.0% at Census), indicating continued strong demand for family homes despite density pressures.
+With approximately 1593 people per dwelling approval, Weston reflects a highly mature market.
+Looking ahead, Weston is expected to grow by 1,003 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development